FennStatistics/CAMtools_documentation/docs/CAM-App.md

 ```

 <br>
-**Internal the following R functions are applied**: if any summarize terms module functions had been applied and a protocol and raw data is uploaded, the text of the drawn concepts is internally summarized by the function "overwriteTextNodes()", which overwrites the texts of the drawn concepts to superordinate terms:
+**Internal the following R functions are applied**:

 ```r
 overwriteTextNodes(protocolDat, nodesDat)
 ```

+* overwriteTextNodes(): if any summarize terms module functions had been applied and a protocol and raw data is uploaded, the text of the drawn concepts is internally summarized, the function overwrites the texts of the drawn concepts to superordinate terms

 ***
 ### Draw CAMs
 ---

 **Core-functions module**:
 After a researcher clicked on the button "Preprocessing Part" or "Analysis Part", she / he is forwarded to the "draw CAM" module.
-Here the researcer can draw all CAMs to get an overview of their data.
+Here the researcher can draw all CAMs to get an overview of their data.

 **Module options**:

 * "> Draw R:" using the <a href="https://cran.r-project.org/web/packages/igraph/index.html" target="_blank">igraph</a> package the CAMs are visualized.
-It is possible to draw the conceptson the same positions as those of the participants ("Yes" that positions should be considered), else a so called force-directed graph drawing algorithm is applied.
+It is possible to draw the concepts at the same positions as those of the participants ("Yes" that positions should be considered), else a so called force-directed graph drawing algorithm is applied.
 Furthermore, aesthetics like the relative size of the concepts (vertices) and of the edges (connectors) can be adjusted.
-    * If the researcher wants to **delete single CAMs** this is possile by marking all the CAMs, which should be deleted, with the button "un/delete CAM".
-It is recommended to save these CAMs as PDFs to upload them for example on OSF.
+    * If the researcher wants to **delete single CAMs** this is possible by marking all the CAMs, which should be deleted, with the button "un/delete CAM".
+It is recommended to save these CAMs as PDFs to upload them for example on OSF for transparency.
     * The **drawn CAMs could be ordered** according to the mean valence, number of concepts / connectors, density or assortativity (see <a href="https://camtools-documentation.readthedocs.io/en/master/CAM-App/#network-indicators" target="_blank">Network Indicators</a>).
 These statistics are shown next to the individual plotted CAM.
 * "> Draw JS:" *to be implemented*